The Kinkead House

-Kinkead, born in 1811 and educated at Transylvania, was one of Lexington's most distinguished mid-nineteenth century lawyers, a Kentucky Secretary of State, and Professor in the Transylvania Law School.
-He became lawyer to the family of Abraham Lincoln in 1850 during the settlement of Robert Todd's estate.
-A Whig, and later a Democrat, he was also a member of the Kentucky Colonization Society.
-He was solidly pro-Union and anti-slavery.
+Born in 1811 and educated at Transylvania University, Kinkead was one of Lexington’s most distinguished mid-nineteenth-century lawyers.
+He provided legal counsel to the family of Abraham Lincoln in 1850 during the settlement of Robert Todd’s estate.
+A Whig and later a Democrat, he was also a member of the Kentucky Colonization Society, which advocated for the migration of former slaves to Africa.
+Although he was raised in a family of enslavers, he was a Union supporter and an emancipationist.

-After the death of his wife Eliza Pearce Kinkead in 1904, family members continued to own the property, leasing it to the non-profit organization, the Living Arts and Science Center in 1977.
-After 134 years of family ownership, the property was donated to the Living Arts & Science Center in 1981.
-A $5 million expansion for an 11,000 foot contemporary addition was opened in 2016.
+After the death of Kinkead’s wife, Eliza Pearce, in 1904, family members continued to inhabit the property.
+After 134 years of family ownership, the property was donated to the non-profit Living Arts & Science Center in 1981.
 The Kinkead House was listed on the National Register of Historic Places in 1982.
-To view the nomination form, follow this link.
+A $5 million renovation resulted in the 11,000-foot contemporary addition that was opened in 2016.

 Images